 Posted by Nicole La Capria on August 5, 2013

 If you have children, you are most likely used to living in a home strewn with toys.
-When it comes time to move, the idea of sorting through the chaotic clutter and packing all of your child's toys neatly into boxes may seem like an impossible feat.
-Read on for some tips on how...
+When the time comes to move, the idea of sorting through the chaotic clutter toys and packing them neatly may seem like an impossible feat.
+So, to save yourself from the emotional and physical...

 Posted by Nicole La Capria on August 15, 2013

 This guide will inform you of how to pack your liquor properly for transit, how to know if you are legally permitted to move it across state lines, and how you can preserve the flavor and quality of valuable wine and liquor for long distance moves.

 Posted by Jenna Farmer on February 4, 2014